ermig1979/Synet/README.md

 Use samples for Linux
 =======================================
-To build use samples for Linux you can run folowing bash script:
+To build use samples for Linux you can run following bash script:

     ./build.sh use_samples